Transport and Driving in Singapore

 Expats who plan on using public transport regularly should consider buying a rechargeable EZ-Link card, which can be used on public buses, train services, taxis and a number of other services throughout Singapore.

 The MRT in Singapore is clean and air-conditioned, and serves more than 100 stations throughout the city-state.
-MRT trains typically from 5.30am to midnight, arriving every two to three minutes during peak times and every 5 to 7 minutes during off-peak periods.
+MRT trains typically run from 5.30am to midnight, arriving every two to three minutes during peak times and every five to seven minutes during off-peak periods.